SmartIndiaHackathon2024/Prototype-files/README.md

 About the Object Detection Model :
 Used object_detection.ipynb to detect vehicles and classify them based on their weights Has integrated YOLOv8 model in it.

+About sumo_run.py :
+Used this file to extract CSV file including all the metadata of simulation.